If you want to rock that degree and don the mortarboard, you need to learn how to paraphrase effectively.

 When you paraphrase material, you include all the key points but use your own words.

 To paraphrase effectively without setting the plagiarism alarm bells ringing, you need to use as few words as possible from the original passage without changing its meaning.
+You can read more in our guide to how to rewrite articles without plagiarizing.

 Even though you have paraphrased the material, you will still need to cite it.
 Otherwise, you are still taking credit for someone else’s work.